webnuswp/modern-events-calendar-lite/README.md

 ## Changelog

+### 5.9.0 – 29 July 2020
+- Added: An ability to import bookings from CSV file (pro)
+- Added: An option to restrict the booking cancellation time (pro)
+- Added: Cost and categories to the RSS feed
+- Added: Booking fields to the CSV and MS Excel export of the events (pro)
+- Added: Event end date and time to the booking CSV export (pro)
+- Added: Some hooks for customizing the events RSS feed
+- Improved: The booking system by removing transaction data after removing the booking (pro)
+- Improved: Add booking from the backend to insert attendee email in the booking title in addition to the attendee name (pro)
+- Improved: The load time of simple style of monthly skin
+- Improved: The way of printing ticket variations in booking export (pro)
+- Improved: The notification per event system (pro)
+- Improved: Searching on MEC settings
+- Fixed: Update events when custom fields form has required fields
+- Fixed: Some issues related to booking fixed fields (pro)
+- Fixed: Some issues regarding event fields
+- Fixed: A conflict in booking edit form when some new required fields added to booking form (pro)
+- Fixed: Search widget related to the default value of month filter
+- Fixed: Report email about sender name and email (pro)
+- Fixed: Booking expired events in some conditions (pro)
+- Fixed: Showing google ReCaptcha when the event is sold (pro)
+- Fixed: Showing wrong end dates for multiple-day events in the single event page
+- Fixed: Booking ongoing events when the already even started (pro)

 ### 5.8.5 – 21 July 2020
 - Added: Booking button to all skins and ability to open the booking button in modal window (pro)